johnhenriksson/cloudmanager-auto/README.md

 ## Create environment variables

-Rename the `.env_example` to `.env` and adjust the content to your environment.
-You need to add credentials and connection properties to your vCenter server.
+Rename the file `.env_example` to `.env` and adjust the content to your environment.
+You need to modify credentials and connection properties to your vCenter server.

 **Important**, the automation uses the default password of `server` and you !need! to change that after deployment to secure your environment.

 **Important**, Cloud Manager requires 4 vCPU, 16GB RAM & 100+GB storage(I recommend 250GB)

 ## Deploy!